yasir2000/openwrt-oldwiki-md/Faq.rst

 iptables -P INPUT ACCEPT
 iptables -P OUTPUT ACCEPT
 iptables -P FORWARD ACCEPT}}}

+== MacBook Pro keeps dropping signal even when near AP == A "sudo dmesg" on the MacBook reveals:

+{{{
+ATHR: beacon miss causing loss of connection
+}}}

+Adjust the beacon interval so it is smaller (default is 100):

+{{{
+wl bi 50
+}}}

+Make it permanent:

+{{{
+echo \#!/bin/sh >/etc/init.d/S90wl
+echo wl bi 50 >>/etc/init.d/S90wl
+chmod 755 /etc/init.d/S90wl
+}}}

+Note that this does not completely fix the problem, it only helps mitigate the impact.
+It has been shown to be a bug in OS X 10.4.8 and earlier.

 ## ##################################################
 = Development =
 See also the !OpenWrt [http://dev.openwrt.org/ development center] website.
 There you can browse the source code and send reproducible bugs with the ticket system (in trac).